mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 If you want users to select a value exclusively through the views but you still want the UI to look like a `TextField`, you can replace the field with a read-only `TextField`:

-{{"demo": "custom-behavior/ReadOnlyMaterialTextField.js", "defaultCodeOpen": false}}
+{{"demo": "behavior-read-only-text-field/MaterialDatePicker.js", "defaultCodeOpen": false}}

 ### Using a `Button`

 If you want users to select a value exclusively through the views and you don't want the UI to look like a `TextField`, you can replace the field with a `Button`:

+{{"demo": "behavior-button/MaterialDatePicker.js", "defaultCodeOpen": false}}

+The same can be applied to the `DateRangePicker`:

-{{"demo": "custom-behavior/material-button/MaterialButtonPickers.js", "defaultCodeOpen": false}}
+{{"demo": "behavior-button/MaterialDateRangePicker.js", "defaultCodeOpen": false}}

 ## How to build a custom field